Financial Aid FAQs

 Use the Saint Michael’s FAFSA School Code, 003694, to have your FAFSA sent to St. Mike’s.

 New students who have applied for fall semester admission and have submitted their FAFSA before November 1, 2019 will generally receive their financial aid award within a few weeks of their offer of admission.
-Financial aid awards for returning students are generally issued in late May or early June after spring terms grades and academic progress have been verified.
+Financial aid awards for returning students are generally issued in early July after spring term grades and academic progress have been verified.

 Saint Michaels’ academic scholarships are generally renewable for a total of 4 years provide the student remains enrolled full-time in good academic standing.
 Need-based financial aid is re-evaluated annually based on changes to the FAFSA and family finances.
 Eligibility for federal financial aid and need-based Saint Michael’s aid requires that the student maintain Satisfactory Academic Progress.